Lajbert/MonolithEngine/README.md

 I am planning to make it possible to request features, but my main focus right now is to implement the features that I wll need for my game.

 # Any chances of 3D support?
 While 2.5D support is planned later this year (3D characters on 2D side scroller or isometric map, like Hades), full 3D support will probably never come.
-This engine was designed specifically for 2D development and making it 3D would be such a big work that I'd rather write a new engine from scratch :)
+This engine was designed specifically for 2D development and making it 3D would be such a big work that I'd rather write a new engine from scratch.
 I am aware 2D and 3D development are similar in many ways, but also different enough that I decide to design my engine specifically for 2D to get the best possible 2D performance and easy, logical use.

 # Do you provide support for the engine?